apache/libcloud/docs/development.rst

 Libcloud supports a variety of Python versions so your code also needs to work with all the supported versions.
 This means that in some cases you will need to include extra code to make sure it works in all the supported versions.

-Some examples are included bellow.
+Some examples which show how to handle those cases are described bellow.

 Context Managers
 ~~~~~~~~~~~~~~~~